lavaeater/turbo-rocket-ultra/README.md

 * not shoot through walls
 * deal damage
 * remove enemies when dead
 And one could then perhaps say that this is feature complete since all of these things are actually implemented - except I need to change the aim vector thingie so it works with a controller - basically transform the aimVector into unit vector, i.e. *normalizing* it.
-That's perhaps onl
+That's perhaps only five minutes of coding.